-Notice that there are 3 main classes that can be used for writing characters, lines of text and general objects to a text file.
+Notice that there are 3 main classes we will use for writing characters, lines of characters and general objects to a text file.
 When objects are written to the text file, the toString() method for the object is called and the resulting String is saved to the file.